KaterynaMeleshko/kateryna-blog/content/modules/module1/overview.md

 - substrate

-after the die is manufactured it is soldered onto a green substrate which is a multilayer high-precision pcb. this acts as an adapter between the chip and the contacts that fit into the motherboard.
+after the die is manufactured it is soldered onto a green substrate which is a multilayer high-precision PCB. this acts as an adapter between the chip and the contacts that fit into the motherboard.

 ---

-### what blocks does the cpu have?
+### what blocks does the CPU have?

-(cpu cycle: fetch → decode → execute → write-back)
+(CPU cycle: fetch → decode → execute → write-back)

-- frontend. loads and decodes instructions (former cu - control unit)
+- frontend. loads and decodes instructions (former CU - control unit)

-- alu. integer calculations
+- ALU. integer calculations

-- fpu or vector unit. works with floating point numbers and vectors
+- FPU or vector unit. works with floating point numbers and vectors

-- register file. the fastest memory unit in the pc, very small, stores only numbers for addition and memory addresses. data is loaded here and then goes to alu/fpu
+- register file. the fastest memory unit in the PC, very small, stores only numbers for addition and memory addresses. data is loaded here and then goes to ALU/FPU

-- store units. access to ram or cache
+- store units. access to RAM or cache

-- branch predictor. predicts where the program will go at conditional branches (if, loops, comparisons). example: if (x>0) { … } else { … }. cpu tries to guess which branch will execute to preload instructions in advance and avoid stalling.
+- branch predictor. predicts where the program will go at conditional branches (if, loops, comparisons). example: if (x>0) { … } else { … }.
+CPU tries to guess which branch will execute to preload instructions in advance and avoid stalling.

-- cache memory. l1 is the smallest (up to 64kb) and fastest, located inside the core. l2 also inside the core, larger and slightly slower (up to 1mb). l3 shared across all cores. what is stored in cache: copies of frequently used data and instructions from ram.
+- cache memory.
+L1 is the smallest (up to 64KB) and fastest, located inside the core.
+L2 also inside the core, larger and slightly slower (up to 1MB).
+L3 shared across all cores. what is stored in cache: copies of frequently used data and instructions from RAM.

-- integrated gpu. not required in all processors but used almost always in modern computers. outputs image to the screen. includes shader blocks (mini-alu optimized for processing pixels/vertices/colors), media blocks, display controller (manages hdmi and screen output).
+- integrated GPU. not required in all processors but used almost always in modern computers. outputs image to the screen. includes shader blocks (mini-ALU optimized for processing pixels/vertices/colors), media blocks, display controller (manages HDMI and screen output).

 - controllers:

-imc - integrated memory controller. communicates directly with ram.
+IMC - integrated memory controller. communicates directly with RAM.

-pcie controller manages pcie express lanes (connection cpu ↔ gpu, ssd, network cards).
+PCIe controller manages PCIe express lanes (connection CPU ↔ GPU, SSD, network cards).

-dmi/upi connection with chipset and other dies.
+DMI/UPI connection with chipset and other dies.

-pmu monitors power consumption.
+PMU monitors power consumption.

-clock&pll generates clock signals and creates stable frequency.
+Clock&PLL generates clock signals and creates stable frequency.

-- system agent: part of the processor that unites non-compute blocks — memory controller (imc), pcie controller, graphics (igpu), l3 cache and chipset interfaces. its job is to manage interaction of these blocks and distribute data between cores, memory, graphics and peripherals.
+- system agent: part of the processor that unites non-compute blocks — memory controller (IMC), PCIe controller, graphics (iGPU), L3 cache and chipset interfaces. its job is to manage interaction of these blocks and distribute data between cores, memory, graphics and peripherals.

-all these blocks are made of transistors. a transistor is a tiny element that opens or closes current flow. the die itself is multilayered: bottom silicon with transistors, then many layers of metal tracks connecting them, together forming functional blocks of the cpu. the die refers to all these layers as one whole.
+all these blocks are made of transistors. a transistor is a tiny element that opens or closes current flow. the die itself is multilayered: bottom silicon with transistors, then many layers of metal tracks connecting them, together forming functional blocks of the CPU. the die refers to all these layers as one whole.

 ---

-cpu architectures may be based on either cisc (complex instruction set computer) or risc (reduced instruction set computer), on which architectures like these are built:
+CPU architectures may be based on either CISC (complex instruction set computer) or RISC (reduced instruction set computer), on which architectures like these are built:

-x86 - capable of executing complex commands since they have powerful processors and high performance. used in pcs, laptops, servers.
+x86 - capable of executing complex commands since they have powerful processors and high performance. used in PCs, laptops, servers.

-arm - minimalist instruction set, commands execute one task step by step. efficient in power consumption. used in smartphones, tablets, macbooks.
+ARM - minimalist instruction set, commands execute one task step by step. efficient in power consumption. used in smartphones, tablets, MacBooks.